- Completion of Health is required for graduation.

 Grades 10/11/12, #HPE042, ½ credit, 5 periods (S)

 This course is designed for any student interested in an intense game environment.
-Course activities may include football, soccer, softball, basketball, hockey, speedball, fitness training and swimming.
+Course activities may include football, soccer, softball, basketball, hockey, speedball, fitness training with heart rate monitors and swimming.
 This course is for the student seeking rigorous activities in a highly competitive environment.
 Students are assessed on active engagement and appropriate involvement in the activities.

 Creative Movement